jeantimex/geospatial/README.md

 ### Installation

 1. Clone the repository:

    ```bash
    git clone https://github.com/jeantimex/geospatial.git
    cd geospatial
    ```

 2. Install dependencies:

    ```bash
    npm install --legacy-peer-deps
    ```

+   **Note:** The `--legacy-peer-deps` flag is required due to peer dependency conflicts between packages.
+Specifically, `3d-tiles-renderer` requires React 18, while other dependencies (like `expo` pulled in by `@react-three/fiber`) expect React 19.
+This flag tells npm to use the older, more permissive dependency resolution algorithm to handle these version conflicts.

 3. Create a `.env` file in the root directory with the following content:

    ```
    VITE_GOOGLE_MAPS_JS_API_KEY=your_google_maps_api_key_here
    ```

    Replace `your_google_maps_api_key_here` with your actual Google Maps JavaScript API key.

    **Important:** Make sure to enable both the **Maps JavaScript API** and **Map Tiles API** for your API key in the Google Cloud Console.

 4. Start the development server:

    ```bash
    npm run dev
    ```